 The two keywords that summarise this dating reality show are: Hell Island and Heaven Island.
-Gaining traction as the new Netflix hit, Single’s Inferno involves six men and six women who are trapped on an island.
+Gaining traction as the new Netflix hit, Single’s Inferno involves 6 men, and 6 women who are trapped on an island.

 Although the premise of this show revolves around finding a romantic partner, it’s also about survival.
 Participants must be partnered up in order to escape Hell Island and advance to Heaven Island.
 Those who fail to achieve this criteria will remain in Hell Island.

 Couples who make it to Heaven Island get to enjoy a luxurious night at a grand hotel.
 On the other hand, singles who are left behind in Hell Island will have to endure the night with substandard accommodation, such as sleeping in tents.